 Most fellowships are funded directly by Colgate.
 Additional fellowships receive funding from corporate or foundation grants, individual donors, or individual faculty research grants.

-Summertime research often results in the presentation of papers at professional meetings or publication in journals, with undergraduates as co-authors and exhibitors.
+Summertime research and creative projects often result in the presentation of papers at professional meetings or publication in journals, with undergraduates as co-authors and exhibitors.
 Students and faculty from all academic departments and divisions

-There are two ways for students to pursue research on campus over the summer, outlined below.
+There are two ways for students to pursue research or creative projects on campus over the summer, outlined below:

 - Faculty-initiated fellowships